semigm/IGME-110/projects/trailer/Trailer.md

 # Requirements

 Your video must meet the following requirements:
-1. Your submitted video must be between 30 seconds and 1 minute long.
+1. Your submitted video must be between 1-2 minutes long.
-2. Your video must have at least 5 cuts (switches between shots).
+2. Your video must have at least 10 cuts (switches between shots).
-3. Your video must have at least 4 effects (with transitions counting as effects).
+3. Your video must have at least 6 effects (with transitions counting as effects).

 # Premiere Tips